 I have to be honest—there had been slight changes in last month’s goals since Roan and I received that one thing we’ve been waiting for for almost a year.
 I needed to prioritize the requirements for my medical examination, and attend the 2-day appointment accordingly.

-Get Back on Reading
+Get Back to Reading

 Have you heard that I’ve finally finished reading Insurgent?
 The trick?
 I listened to its audiobook version!
 It was weird at first that I read the written version while listening (you know, just in case the two are different), but eventually got the hang of it.
 Although a bit awkward, I listened to a chapter or two while having breakfast and before I go to bed.
 Waiting time during my medical examination also helped me finish the book!